ghuntley/MvvmCross-Documentation/_posts/1970-01-01-customising-setup.markdown

 **Note:** For situations where the app is launched using a `protocol` - e.g. from a Push notification or from an email link - then the `object hint` parameter start can be used to transfer a hint from the UI to the start object.
 Currently, it's up to you - the app developer - to write the UI side code to do this.

+##Custom Presenters

+For 'my first MvvmCross application' most people start with a 'full page' app in which each `ShowViewModel` causes a new `View` to be displayed, filling an entire screen at a time.

+There are many other possibilities for ViewModel->ViewModel navigation, including:

+- tabbed displays
+- dialogs and flyouts
+- 'hamburger menus'
+- splitviews, master-detail displays, screen 'regions' and other screen division/fragmentation

+To provide these alternative UI possibilities, MvvmCross allows each app to provide a custom presenter.

+For more on custom presenters, see several articles and videos linked from: http://slodge.blogspot.co.uk/2013/06/presenter-roundup.html

 ##Providing ValueConverters

 For the platforms that use MvvmCross' databinding platform, then ValueConverters: